 - The serial number of a dynamically updatable zone can now be set using rndc signing -serial number zonename.
 This is particularly useful with inline-signing zones that have been reset.
 Setting the serial number to a value larger than that on the slaves will trigger an AXFR-style transfer. - When answering recursive queries, SERVFAIL responses can now be cached by the server for a limited time; subsequent queries for the same query name and type will return another SERVFAIL until the cache times out.
-This reduces the frequency of retries when a query is persistently failing, which can be a burden on recursive serviers.
-The SERVFAIL cache timeout is controlled by serv fail-ttl, which defaults to 1 second and has an upper limit of 30. - The new rndc nta command can now be used to set a "negative trust anchor" (NTA), disabling DNSSEC validation for a specific domain; this can be used when responses from a domain are known to be failing validation due to administrative error rather than because of a spoofing attack.
+This reduces the frequency of retries when a query is persistently failing, which can be a burden on recursive servers.
+The SERVFAIL cache timeout is controlled by servf ail-ttl, which defaults to 1 second and has an upper limit of 30. - The new rndc nta command can now be used to set a "negative trust anchor" (NTA), disabling DNSSEC validation for a specific domain; this can be used when responses from a domain are known to be failing validation due to administrative error rather than because of a spoofing attack.
 NTAs are strictly temporary; by default they expire after one hour, but can be configured to last up to one week.
-The default NTA lifetime can be changed by setting the nta-lifetime in named.conf.
-When added, NTAs are stored in a file (viewname.nta) in order to persist across restarts of the named server. - The EDNS Client Subnet (ECS) option is now supported for authoritative servers; if a query contains an ECS option then ACLs containing geoip or ecs elements can match against the the address encoded in the option.
+The default NTA lifetime can be changed by setting the nta-lifetime in named. conf.
+When added, NTAs are stored in a file (viewname.nta) in order to persist across restarts of the named server. - The EDNS Client Subnet (ECS) option is now supported for authoritative servers; if a query contains an ECS option then ACLs containing geoip or ecs elements can match against the address encoded in the option.
 This can be used to select a view for a query, so that different answers can be provided depending on the client network. - The EDNS EXPIRE option has been implemented on the client side, allowing a slave server to set the expiration timer correctly when transferring zone data from another slave server. - A new masterfile-style zone option controls the formatting of text zone files: When set to full, the zone file will dumped in single-line-per-record format. - dig +ednsopt can now be used to set arbitrary EDNS options in DNS requests. - dig +ednsflags can now be used to set yet-to-be-defined EDNS flags in DNS requests. - dig +[no]ednsnegotiation can now be used enable / disable EDNS version negotiation. - dig +header-only can now be used to send queries without a question section. - dig +ttlunits causes dig to print TTL values with time-unit suffixes: w, d, h, m, s for weeks, days, hours, minutes, and seconds. - dig +zflag can be used to set the last unassigned DNS header flag bit.
-This bit in normally zero. - dig +dscp=value can now be used to set the DSCP code point in outgoing query packets. - dig +mapped can now be used to determine if mapped IPv4 addresses can be used. - serial-update-method can now be set to date.
-On update, the serial number will be set to the current date in YYYYMMDDNN format. - dnssec-signzone -N date also sets the serial number to YYYYMMDDNN. - named -L filename causes named to send log messages to the specified file by default instead of to the system log. - The rate limiter configured by the serial-query-rate option no longer covers NOTIFY messages; those are now separately controlled by notify-rate and startup-notify-rate (the latter of which controls the rate of NOTIFY messages sent when the server is first started up or reconfigured). - The default number of tasks and client objects available for serving lightweight resolver queries have been increased, and are now configurable via the new lwres-tasks and lwres-clients options in named.conf.
-[RT #35857] - Log output to files can now be buffered by specifying buffered yes; when creating a channel.
+This bit is normally zero. - dig +dscp=value can now be used to set the DSCP code point in outgoing query packets. - dig +mapped can now be used to determine if mapped IPv4 addresses can be used. - nslookup will now look up IPv6 as well as IPv4 addresses by default.
+[RT #40420] - serial-update-method can now be set to date.
+On update, the serial number will be set to the current date in YYYYMMDDNN format. - dnssec-signzone -N date also sets the serial number to YYYYMMDDNN. - named -L filename causes named to send log messages to the specified file by default instead of to the system log.